Hammarn/1MB335/Lab2.md

 ______

 ### Formating Fasta files
 The `.fasta` format is the most common format to handle nucleotide and/or amino acid sequences.
 It gets its name from the FASTA sequence alignment software, which is now obsolete, but the format lives on.
-It is a plain text format where the greater-than sign (`>`) indicates the start of the header and the following line(s) is the sequence.
-It can contain several "header / sequence" lines.
+It is a plain text format where the greater-than sign (`>`) indicates the start of the header and the following line(s) in the sequence.
+It can contain several "header/sequence" lines.

 Example sequence: